 Using wheel blocks or chocks, block the wheels of the genset trailer to immobilize it before attempting to operate the genset.
+Also, lower rear stabilizers (optional) if provided on genset (see Figure 1-3).
 Make certain that all sides of the set are accessible for routine maintenance.
 Make certain that all air vents and ducts are free of any obstructions.